virtualstyle/newsface/README.md

 13. Go to the [posts directory](https://github.com/virtualstyle/newsface/tree/master/posts) and click Create New File.
 Paste in the contents you copied from the template.

-14. Enter your title, delete all the category names except the one your post fits, add your author name, a brief excerpt describing the article, the name of the first image file created and uploaded above, the unsplash credit saved from step 3, and a descriptive alt tag for your photo next to their labels.
+14. Enter your title, delete all the category names except the one your post fits, add your author name and title, a brief excerpt describing the article, the name of the first image file created and uploaded above, the unsplash credit saved from step 3, and a descriptive alt tag for your photo next to their labels.

+15. Paste your article in, using the format of subheadings and paragraphs like the example.
+Any [Github Markdown](https://guides.github.com/features/mastering-markdown/) can be used in the article.
+When done, click the green Create New File button.